mjo22/cryojax/README.md

 instrument = cs.Instrument(optics)
 ```

-The `CTF` has all parameters used in CTFFIND4, which take their default values if not
+The `CTF` has parameters used in CTFFIND4, which take their default values if not
 explicitly configured here.
 Finally, we can instantiate the `ImagePipeline` and simulate an image.

 ```python